Salable/smol-rag/DOCS.md

    - Each document is split into overlapping chunks
    - Chunks are summarized and embedded
    - Entities and relationships are extracted and stored in the knowledge graph
+   - The entire process is fully asynchronous, with both key-value store (JsonKvStore) and vector store (NanoVectorStore) operations completely asynchronous, using async/await patterns.
+This optimizes performance, especially for large document collections

 2. **Query Processing**:
    - User submits a query through the API